Ministerial Code

-The Ministerial Code is a document setting out "rules" and standards for government ministers in the United Kingdom.
+The Ministerial Code is a document setting out "rules" and standards for government ministers of the United Kingdom.
 Separate codes exist for ministers of the Scottish Government, the Northern Ireland Executive (based on the St Andrews Agreement) and the Welsh Government.

+Such codes of conduct for ministers are amongst a range of initiatives designed to respond to perceptions of the erosion of ministerial ethics and accountability, and to preserve public trust in the institutions of cabinet government.

 History and status

-Codes of conduct for ministers are amongst a range of initiatives designed to respond to perceptions of the erosion of ministerial accountability, and to preserve public trust in the institutions of cabinet government.
-Written guidance for British cabinet ministers began as the document Questions of Procedure for Ministers (QPM), which was a confidential document prepared by the Cabinet Office to assist ministers, and dates to at least the 1980s.
+Written guidance for British cabinet ministers began as the document Questions of Procedure for Ministers (QPM), which was a confidential document prepared by civil servants of the Cabinet Office to assist ministers, and dates to at least the 1980s.

-The earliest published form of the Code is a result of the QPM's release by the Major Government in 1992.
+The earliest published form of the Code is a result of the QPM's release, in 1992, by the Conservative Government led by John Major.
 Further editions have been based on suggestions and recommendations from the Committee on Standards in Public Life.
 The first edition to be entitled Ministerial Code was Tony Blair's 1997 set of rules.
-By convention, each new prime minister issues their own version.
-The most recent version was released in November 2024.
+The convention has been that each new prime minister will issue their own version.
+The most recent version was released in November 2024, by new PM Sir Keir Starmer.

-When Gordon Brown came into office in June 2007 he appointed Sir Philip Mawer, Parliamentary Commissioner for Standards, as the Independent Adviser on Ministers' Interests – a form of enforcer to conduct investigations and give confidential advice.
-The Adviser under Tony Blair was Comptroller and Auditor General Sir John Bourn.
-The Cabinet Secretary is responsible for clearing ministers' financial matters.
+When Gordon Brown came into office in June 2007 he appointed Sir Philip Mawer, Parliamentary Commissioner for Standards, as the Independent Adviser on Ministers' Interests — a form of third party expert who could conduct investigations and give confidential advice.
+The Adviser under Tony Blair was the Comptroller and Auditor General, Sir John Bourn.
+The current Adviser is Sir Laurie Magnus; he was initially appointed by Conservatives PM Rishi Sunak and has remained in post under Labour's Sir Keir Starmer.

+The Cabinet Secretary remains responsible for clearing ministers' financial matters.

-The Code is currently administered by the Propriety and Ethics group within the Cabinet Office.
+The Code is currently administered by the Propriety and Ethics Team within the Cabinet Office.

 The Code is periodically updated.
-The 2015 update removed the explicit requirement that ministers comply with international law and treaty obligations.
+The 2015 update, for example, removed the explicit requirement that ministers comply with international law and treaty obligations.
 Dave Penman, general secretary of the senior civil servants' trade union FDA, felt that Keir Starmer’s 2024 reforms to the ministerial code did not go far enough.

 Contents

-The Code has ten sections, and two annexes.
-It begins with a foreword from the prime minister.
+The Code has ten sections, and several annexures.
+It also begins with a foreword from the prime minister.